Michael D. Konaris

 In 2024 Michael organized a series of lectures on the history of classical scholarship and classical studies in different parts of the world after WWII.

-For 2025 he is organizing a series of lectures on representations of nature in Greek, Latin, Chinese and Japanese literarure.
+In 2025 he organized a series of lectures on representations of nature in Greek, Latin, Chinese and Japanese literarure.

 ''Nulla dies sine linea''